-- The successful applicant is required to gain a Department of Human Services (DHS) working with children check (WWCC) prior to being employed which is required to be renewed every five years before expiry. - The incumbent will be required to achieve performance targets as negotiated and mutually agreed with the Supervisor. - Some intra/interstate travel (including in a small aircraft) including overnight stay may be required. - Some out of hours and weekend work may be required. - A current Australian driver's licence (P2 or above) and a willingness to drive is essential. - Employees may be required to provide professional/clinical supervision to Social Work students on observational placements and to work experience students. - Will be required to undertake physical aspects of child management including lifting and carrying babies or small children. - May be required to perform duties in other locations/divisions/units dependent upon Departmental requirements. - In country locations, will be required to undertake after hours On Call response via a roster system for which an allowance is paid. - The incumbent will be required to undertake training in Child Safe Environments Reporting Child Abuse and Neglect and other mandatory training as required. - Australian residency or current works permit is required (responsibility of applicant to provide evidence of a current work permit).
+- The successful applicant is required to gain a Department of Human Services (DHS) working with children check (WWCC) prior to being employed which is required to be renewed every five years before expiry. - The incumbent will be required to achieve performance targets as negotiated and mutually agreed with the Supervisor. - Some intra/interstate travel (including in a small aircraft) including overnight stay will be required. - Some out of hours and weekend work may be required. - A current Australian driver's licence (P2 or above) and a willingness to drive is essential. - Employees may be required to provide professional/clinical supervision to Social Work students on observational placements and to work experience students. - Will be required to undertake physical aspects of child management including lifting and carrying babies or small children. - May be required to perform duties in other locations/divisions/units dependent upon Departmental requirements. - In country locations, will be required to undertake after hours On Call response via a roster system for which an allowance is paid.

-Remote Far North locations
+Remote Far North Locations

-- Require to undertake 4wd training and be confident to travel dirt roads/long distances in terrain that is very remote. - Required to fly on rotational roster, 8 days on and 6 days off, to APY Lands Umuwa Base. - Supervisor and team required to live in shared accommodation. - A current remote first aid certificate is essential. - Intrastate travel in a small aircraft on a regular basis will be required.
+- Required to undertake 4wd training and be confident to travel dirt roads/long distances in terrain that is very remote. - Required to fly on rotational roster, 8 days on and 6 days off, to APY Lands Umuwa Base. - Supervisor and team required to live in shared accommodation. - A current remote first aid certificate is essential.